julzaza/wildwitchherbs/_posts/2025-07-18-witchy-herbs-anxiety-grief-emotional-healing.md

 ## ✧ Final Thought for the Healing

 Emotional healing in witchcraft is sacred work.
 It’s slow, rooted, and real.
-These herbs don’t promise escape—they offer *companionship* through the pain, *wisdom* for the storm, and a whisper that you are not alone.
+These herbs don’t promise escape, they offer *companionship* through the pain, *wisdom* for the storm, and a whisper that you are not alone.

-If you want something you can return to in the moment—not just read and forget—we’ve gathered a simple, structured tea ritual for calming anxiety and emotional overwhelm.
+If you want something you can return to in the moment, not just read and forget: we’ve gathered a simple, structured tea ritual for calming anxiety and emotional overwhelm.

 It includes specific herb combinations for specific anxiety states, ratios, and a grounding practice you can follow this guide: